johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2015-12-16-es6-typescript-babel-react-flux-karma.md

 ---
-title: "ES6 + TypeScript + Babel + React + Flux + Karma: The Secret Recipe"
+title: 'ES6 + TypeScript + Babel + React + Flux + Karma: The Secret Recipe'
 authors: johnnyreilly
 tags: [ES6, Karma, React, ts-loader, Webpack]
 hide_table_of_contents: false
 ---

 I wrote [a while ago](https://blog.johnnyreilly.com/2015/09/things-done-changed.html) about how I was using some different tools in a current project:

 - React with JSX
 - Flux
 - ES6 with Babel
 - Karma for unit testing

 I have fully come to love and appreciate all of the above.
 I really like working with them.
 However.
 There was still an ache in my soul and a thorn in my side.
 Whilst I love the syntax of ES6 and even though I've come to appreciate the clarity of JSX, I have been missing something.
 Perhaps you can guess?
 It's static typing.